 And on that note, if you do start to realise that your plumbing isn’t flowing quite like it used to, no need to sit back and wait for it to fail, take action!

 To combat potential blockages, mix white vinegar with hot water in a bucket and then pour it into your toilet.
 Let it sit like this for a couple hours and then flush it, your pipes should be in working order!
 Surprisingly enough, you can actually carry out this process to the same effect by pouring in a couple bottles of Coca-Cola instead of the solution mentioned above.
 If you’ve got some sitting around the house next time you clean it could be worth giving it a go.

 In the event the bowl has built up some thick limescale that is resistant to the initial wash, we recommend using a coffee machine descaler.
 Bear with us on this one because it actually produces some pretty astonishing results when used correctly.
 Line the bowl with toilet paper and cover it with the product.
 Let it sit for a couple hours, flush, and bask in the new-found glow!

 All that’s left to do is to clean the floor around your toilet.
 First sweep the area, then wipe it down with a cloth that has been soaked in a mixture of water and white vinegar.
 If you have some time to spare, you can polish your bathroom door handle with a little tea tree oil to give your bathroom a fresh smell.

-Top tip: If, after all of this cleaning your bathroom smells like vinegar, an age-old tactic that never fails is to light a match.
-Light it, and the sulfur that is produced will chase out the undesired odours.
+Top tip: If after all of this cleaning your bathroom smells like vinegar, an age-old tactic that never fails is to light a match.
+The sulfur that is produced will chase out the undesired odours.

 Did you know?
 According to several studies, pomegranate and cloves are considered to have been the very first "air fresheners" for toilets.
 So, don't hesitate to use them to spice up your bathroom.